Submit an Order

 }

-In order for a swap to succeed the condition check must pass.
-The condition check is a non-state altering (staticcall) method which is called against user-defined condition.target and condition.data.
+In order for a swap to succeed the [condition check](https://github.com/openflow-fi/openflow-contracts/blob/main/src/Settlement.sol#L166) must pass.
+The condition check is a non-state altering (staticcall) method which is called against user-defined `condition.target` and `condition.data`.

 Conditional swaps unlock a wide variety of configurable/programmable swaps for all users.